Reviewed by Erica Irish, DVM

 What is a Dog Epulis?

-An epulis is a benign tumor that develops in a dog’s oral cavity.
-You will see them on the gingiva (gums) and will have the same pinkish color as the gums.
+An epulis is a tumor that develops in a dog’s oral cavity.
+You will see them on the gingiva (gums).
+They may appear the same pinkish color as the gums, or can appear red and inflamed.

 Peripheral Odontogenic Fibromas in Dogs